Sanghrajka

 Sanghrajka is a surname which originated in India and belongs to Jain families.
-The name has its origins primarily in a small village called Jhar in Kathiawar in India.
-The Sanghrajka families migrated from Jhar to the various towns of Gujarat such as Rajkot, Dhari, and Amreli.
+The name has its origins primarily in a small village called Jhar in Kathiawar, District Amreli, State Gujarat in India.
+The Sanghrajka families migrated from Jhar to various towns in Gujarat, including Rajkot, Dhari, and Amreli.
+They also moved to cities in Maharashtra such as Mumbai, Pune, Nashik, as well as other major cities across India.

 It is believed that the surname was bestowed upon the family as an honour for the services provided by the family to the Jain ascetics (Sangh).
 Sanghrajka, simply means, those who take part in a Sangh i.e. procession.